-- Intervertebral discs – spongy cushions between individual vertebrae; made up of gel-like nucleus pulposus and a fibro-elastic outer wall.
+- Discs —Spongy cushions between individual vertebra made up of gel-like nucleus pulposus and a fibro-elastic outer wall

-- Facet joints – points where vertebrae meet and articulate.
+- Facet joints — Points where vertebrae meet and hinge

-- Laminae – thin plates that extend off the pedicles and form part of the vertebral arch.
+- Laminae — Thin plates that extend and form part of the vertebral arch

 Treating severe canal stenosis

-Most of the time, symptoms associated with mild to moderate canal stenosis can be symptomatically managed using conservative treatments, such as exercise, stretching, pain medication or behavior modification.
-However, if debilitating symptoms caused by severe spinal stenosis persist despite weeks or months of conservative treatment, surgery may be indicated.
-If so, individuals can contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using innovative technology may help treat the cause of spinal stenosis symptoms.
+Most of the time, symptoms associated with mild to moderate canal stenosis can be managed using conservative treatments, such as exercise, stretching, pain medication or behavior modification.
+However, if debilitating symptoms caused by severe spinal stenosis continue after months of conservative treatment, surgery may be recommended.